The oldest public wildflower garden in the United States

 Twigs are stout, reddish-brown, smooth with large conical terminal buds that are also reddish-brown with mostly hairless scales except there may be reddish hairs at the tip of the bud.

-Leaves are alternate, simple, on a slender stalk, 4 to 9 inches long and 3 to 6 inches wide, elliptical in shape, divided into 7 to 11 shallow, wavy lobes cleft 1/3 to 1/2 of the distance to the mid-vein.
-The lobes have bristly tips (awns) and are rounded near the mid-vein in the sinus.
+Leaves are alternate, simple, on a slender 1 to 2 inch long smooth stalk, the blade 4 to 9 inches long and 3 to 6 inches wide, elliptical in shape, divided into 7 to 11 shallow, wavy lobes cleft 1/3 to 1/2 of the distance to the mid-vein.
+The lobes are rounded in the sinus and have bristly tips (awns), at least 12.
+The base is obtuse to truncate.
 The upper surface is a dull green, the underside a dull lighter green with tufts of hair along the mid-vein.
 As with most oaks, leaf shapes can be quite variable.
 Fall color is an orangish to reddish-brown usually turning glossy maroon to brown.

 Fruit: The female flowers mature to an egg-shaped acorn, 5/8 to 1-1/8 inches long, about 1/4 enclosed in a broad reddish-brown cup-shaped cap (this is highly variable as to cap coverage and acorn size by geographic location) with blunt tightly overlapping scales that often have dark margins.
-The cap is said to resemble a 'beret'.
-The acorn matures in the second summer as do most species in the Quercus Sect.
+The scales at the cap margin do not turn inward.
+The cap is said to resemble a "beret."
+The acorn remains undeveloped the first year and matures in the second summer as do most species in the Quercus Sect.
 Lobatae - the Red Oak Group.
 They appear in groups of 1 to 5 on a short stalk.
 The nut is light brown to grayish and can germinate immediately on falling from the tree.
 Dispersion is by animals.
 Trees require considerable age before bearing - upwards of 25 years.

 Habitat: Northern Red Oak grows from a deep taproot and spreading lateral roots.
 It will re-sprout from a cut stump.
 Its preferred habitat is a rich moist but well drained soil such as an open wood or open area.
 It accepts a variety of soil types and is moderately shade tolerant.
 Full sun is required for good growth.
 This is our most rapidly growing Oak species.
 Red Oak will hybridize with Pin Oak, Northern Pin Oak and Black Oak.
 It is also susceptible to Oak Wilt, which has decimated large stands of Red Oak in the metro area and in the Garden.
 Oaks should be pruned during the winter months, from October to March, to avoid open wounds where the Oak Wilt fungus can enter.

 Names: The genus name, Quercus, is the Latin word for Oak.
 The species, rubra, means red and refers to the color of the inner bark.
-The author name for the plant classification, 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The author name for the plant classification from 1753, 'L.' is for Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Above: Oak leaves can be quite variable.
 Red Oak leaves are elliptical in shape, divided into 7 to 11 shallow, wavy lobes cleft 1/3 to 1/2 of the distance to the mid-vein.
 The lobes have bristly tips and are rounded in the sinus of the lobe.
 The upper surface is a duller green.